 Just below the dashboard, you can see the WMT message center.
-Google uses this section to communicate with webmasters about their website’s performance.
-Any potential threats to the website or other informational messages are reported there by Google.
-Checking them on daily basis is a good habit.
+Google uses this section to tell webmasters about their website’s performance.
+Any potential threats to the website or other informational messages are reported here.

-This is a splendid feature by Google Search Console which reports potential security threats that can disturb your website’s search presence.
+This is a splendid feature by Google Search Console.
+It reports potential security threats that can disturb your website’s search presence.
 Don’t forget to check this section on a daily basis.

-Another remarkable feature provided by Google Search Console, HTML improvements section reports information regarding titles, meta descriptions and problems with non-indexable content on your website.
+This is another remarkable feature of Google Search Console.
+HTML improvements section reports information regarding titles, meta descriptions and problems with non-indexable content on your website.

 Don’t forget to share your results and feedback with us in the comments below.